inesp/inesp.github.io/_posts/2025-01-01-isolating-code-blocks.md

 **Hint**: The full function is [at the end of the page](#full-code).
 {:.box}

+{% include toc.html %}

-### Example: I'm sending emails to all team members.
+## Example: I'm sending emails to all team members.

 If 1 person's email causes a bug, I want the code to skip this person and continue sending emails to others.